krorange/underrepresented-poetry/pages/about.md

 {% include feature/jumbotron.html objectid="apa-aa001" %}

-{% include feature/nav-menu.html sections="About the Collection;References" %}
+{% include feature/nav-menu.html sections="About the Collection;Contributions;References" %}

 ## About the Collection